xankuroi/418-RAD/README.md

 # GPU-Accelerated Source Engine Radiosity Compilation
 **Ryan Lam (rwl) and Lucy Tan (jltan)**

+## CHECKPOINT
+Most of the time up to this point was spent reverse-engineering the BSP format that the Source Engine uses.
+Since that needs to be completed before we progress, we haven't done much else, so we're about a week behind our initially proposed schedule.
+The main challenge has been to figure out how to decode and encode the file format so that the engine will recognize the file for what it is and render accordingly.

+What remains is actually implementing and parallelizing the radiosity algorithm.
+We should be able to do it within the time left.

+Please see the [new schedule](#new-schedule) for an updated schedule.

 ## SUMMARY
 We are going to use GPUs to accelerate the Source Engine’s radiosity compilation.